-Erik Spoelstra enters his sixth season as head coach of the HEAT and his 19th as a member of the organization.
-Since being elevated to his current position on April 28, 2008, Spoelstra has rewarded the faith that HEAT President Pat Riley showed in him by garnering a 260-134 regular season record, a 50-29 postseason mark, five postseason appearances, three division titles, two conference championships and guiding the franchise to a pair of NBA championships.
+Erik Spoelstra begins his seventh season as head coach of the HEAT and his 20th as a member of the organization.
+Since being elevated to his current position on April 28, 2008, Spoelstra has rewarded the faith that HEAT President Pat Riley showed in him by garnering a 314-162 regular season record, a 63-36 postseason mark, six postseason appearances, four division titles, four conference championships and guiding the franchise to a pair of NBA championships.

-In just five seasons at the helm, Spoelstra has already made his mark on the HEAT record book.
-He currently holds for the franchise postseason record in victories (50), winning percentage (.633) and series won (11) and games coached (79).
-He finished the 2012-13 regular season ranked first on Miami’s all-time list in winning percentage (.684) and second in victories (260) and games coached (394).
+In just six seasons at the helm, Spoelstra has already established his place in the HEAT record book.
+He holds the franchise postseason records for victories (63), winning percentage (.636), series won (14) and games coached (99).
+In regular season play he owns the highest winning percentage (.660) and ranks second in both victories (314) and games coached (476) for the HEAT.

-Spoelstra, who ranks fourth on the NBA’s all-time postseason winning percentage list, joined a very elite fraternity when he led the HEAT to a seven-game series win over the San Antonio Spurs in the 2013 NBA Finals.
+Spoelstra, who is tied for second place on the NBA’s all-time postseason winning percentage list and tops among active head coaches, joined a very elite fraternity when he led the HEAT to a seven-game series win over the San Antonio Spurs in the 2013 NBA Finals.
 Upon capturing the 2013 NBA Championship he became one of just 13 head coaches in NBA history to have won multiple championships and only the eighth to win a championship in consecutive seasons.

 Miami’s success during the 2011-12 campaign was driven by its defense.
 The HEAT once again ranked among the top defensive teams in the NBA, finishing third in steals per game, fourth in scoring defense, fourth in scoring margin and fifth in field goal percentage defense, the third straight year Miami ranked in the top five in field goal percentage defense.
-The HEAT also remained dominant at home, posting a 28-5 record, which included a 17-game home winning streak, the second longest in franchise history.
-The 28 home victories tied for the most in the league and the .848 home winning percentage was the second best single-season mark in franchise history.
-In his four seasons guiding the HEAT, Spoelstra’s record at the AmericanAirlines Arena is a sterling 110-46.
-The 2011-12 season was also the third straight season the HEAT posted a winning record on the road, tying the franchise record for most consecutive winning seasons away from home.
+The HEAT also proved dominant at home, posting a 28-5 record, which included a 17-game home winning streak, the second longest in franchise history.
+The 28 home victories tied for the most in the league and the .848 home winning percentage is the third best single-season mark in franchise history.

 After an impressive rookie campaign, Spoelstra guided Miami to a 47-35 record in 2009-10.
 Under his leadership the HEAT closed the season by winning 18 of its final 22 games, including a 12-3 record in March which earned him NBA Eastern Conference Coach of the Month honors.
 The 2009-10 season was one of its best defensive seasons for Miami as the HEAT allowed the fewest field goals in the NBA and finished second in both points allowed and defensive field goal percentage.